demergent-labs/azle/the_azle_book/src/reference_http/autoreload.md

 # Autoreload

-> Deploying to mainnet with AZLE_AUTORELOAD=true will expose your canister to arbitrary untrusted JavaScript code execution

 You can turn on automatic reloading of your canister's final compiled JavaScript by using the `AZLE_AUTORELOAD` environment variable during deploy:

 ```bash